 The most obvious feature of a poorly cut Amethyst gemstone is a central window which reduces light performance.
 Windowing is an area of the stone that does not reflect light back to the observer

-If you are looking for Amethyst rings with more sparkle from the face avoid poorly cut stones.
+A key takeaway from this amethyst ring buying guide is that if you are looking for Amethyst rings with more sparkle from the face avoid poorly cut stones.
 For example, the cutting of pavilion facets below the critical angle will allow light to pass through the gemstone.
 This can result in Amethyst windowing and it is not desirable.

 In the end though, you can choose from any cut you like as long as it has the right size and distribution of color for it.
 The popularity of the cut greatly affects its pricing and availability.